MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-usage.md

 EOF
 ````

-This should display the updated route content.
+This should show the updated route content.

 ## Final test